-Under a Diagnostic Translational Research Project award (TRAN 2), CIRM will enable completion of development activities for diagnostics for patient screening, risk stratification, diagnosis, treatment selection or monitoring that are based on human stem cells or are critical for the development or use of a human stem cell based treatment.
+Under a Diagnostic Translational Research Project award (TRAN 2), CIRM will enable completion of development activities for diagnostics for patient screening, risk stratification, diagnosis, treatment selection or monitoring that are based on stem cells or critical for stem cell based therapy development or use.

-For projects that are developing a diagnostic (including medical imaging agents) for multi-site use, the expected outcome at the conclusion of a TRAN award is the conduct with the FDA of either a well-prepared Pre-Submission meeting or a Pre-IND meeting resulting in correspondence from the FDA indicating adequacy of completed/proposed activities to allow rapid advancement toward clinical studies and subsequent filing for clearance/approval to market.
-Applicants should consult the FDA Guidance Document on Pre-Submission Meetings.
+For projects that are developing a diagnostic for multi-site commercial laboratory use, the expected outcome is the of conduct a well-prepared Pre-Investigational Device Exemption (Pre-IDE) or comparable Pre- Submission meeting with the FDA resulting in correspondence from the FDA indicating agreement on the Clinical Plan and Intended Use to enable filing for clearance/approval to market under a Premarket Notification 510(k) or a Premarket Approval (PMA).

-For projects that are developing a diagnostic for a single commercial reference lab use, the expected outcome at the conclusion of a TRAN award is the completion of activities to achieve acceptance of a well-prepared analytical validation/verification report and clinical validation plan that meets the requirements under CLIA (Clinical Laboratory Improvement Amendments) to enable diagnostic test launch.
+For projects that are developing a diagnostic for a single commercial reference lab use, the expected outcome is the completion of activities to achieve acceptance of a well-prepared analytical validation/verification report and clinical validation plan that meets the requirements under CLIA (Clinical Laboratory Improvement Amendments) to enable diagnostic test launch.